robertmartin8/ReasonableDeviations/_posts/2017-07-25-leibniz-electrodynamics.md

 ### 4. A cylinder of charge

-We are now ready to tackle the problem Griffiths actually asked us (I haven't forgotten about it).
-Here's the problem again:
+We are now ready to tackle the original problem.
+Here it is again:

 > Find the electric field on the axis of a uniformly charged solid cylinder, at a distance *z* from the centre.
 The length of the cylinder is *L*, its radius is *R*, and the charge density is $\rho$.

  I'll set up the solution in the same way Griffiths does – this image is taken from the solution manual.